Suwannee River: History

 The Suwannee River area has been inhabited by humans for thousands of years.
 During the first millennium it was inhabited by the people of the Weedon Island culture, and around the year 900 a derivative local culture known as the Suwanee River Valley culture developed.

 By the 16th century, the river was inhabited by two closely related Timuca-speaking peoples: the Yustaga, who lived on the west side of the river; and the Northern Utina, who lived on the east side.
 By 1633, the Spanish had established the missions of San Juan de Guacara, San Francisco de Chuaquin, and San Augustin de Urihica along the Suwannee to convert these western Timucua peoples.

-In the 18th century, Seminoles lived by the river.
+In the 18th century, Seminoles and lived by the river.
+During the colonial period into the antebellum era, Black Seminoles lived near the river and allied with the Seminoles during times of war.

 The steamboat Madison operated on the river before the Civil War, and the sulphur springs at White Springs became popular as a health resort, with 14 hotels in operation in the late 19th century.

+"Swanee River"

+The Suwanee (given as "Swanee") is the locale of the protagonist's longed-for home in two famous songs: Stephen Foster's 1851 "Old Folks at Home", which is commonly called by its first line ("Way down upon the Swanee River") or just "Swanee River", and George Gershwin's 1919 song "Swanee" (partly inspired by Foster's song) made a #1 hit by Al Jolson.

+The river thus being internationally famous much beyond other rivers of its size and importance, the Suwanee is presumably the referent in the idiom "go down the swanny" (a variation of "go down the river"), meaning "finished, used up, gone to hell".

+"Swanee whistle", another name for slide whistle, is also probably based on "swanee" as a variant spelling of "Suwanee".

+Ecology and biota

+The Suwannee River is a diverse and rich ecological space, hosting varied aquatic and wetland habitats.
+It is home to a large number of temperate and subtropical species, including unique and endangered ones.
+The Suwannee alligator snapping turtle, described scientifically only in 2014, is endemic to the Suwannee river basin.